sennahva/IoT-zonnscherm/README.md

 Then navigate to the "my API keys" tab, like this screenshot:
 ![Group 23](https://github.com/user-attachments/assets/03ec4838-ad4e-465e-a3b8-dd01b509046a)

-Then generate a new API Key, and note this key for later:
+Then generate a new API Key, and save this key for later:
 ![Group 22](https://github.com/user-attachments/assets/890b2bb1-924e-4366-9fa3-a4340ea446b3)

 After you have created your account, you need to instal another library, `ArduinoJson` by Benoit Blanchon.
 With that we can use the code Emmanuel Odunlade wrote [here](https://randomnerdtutorials.com/esp8266-weather-forecaster/) as a start, but have to change a bit to make it work.

 But what you will see is that this code still uses ArduinoJson 5, what needs to be changed to ArduinoJson 6+.
 Wich i couldn't really figure out.
 I tried to do the following things:
-1. First i started with chancing the buffer size, originally it is on 2500 but no matter what it was it didn't work.
+1. I started by adjusting the buffer size.
+Initially, it was set to 2500, but changing it didn’t resolve the issue.
-2. Using [Arduinojson](https://arduinojson.org/v6/doc/upgrade/) to change the Jsonbuffer.
-This is an artical where they explain the changes from ArduinoJson 5 and 6, wich i made the following with:
+2. I used [this guide](https://arduinojson.org/v6/doc/upgrade/) to modify the JsonBuffer, in this article they explain the changes from ArduinoJson 5 and 6 resulting in the following code:
 ```
 void parseJson(const char * jsonString) {
   // Define the size of the JSON document based on the expected size of the JSON object.